A Fundamental Line of Black Hole Activity: Analysis

 These considerations indicate that eq.
 (1) may be written in the form of eq.
 (2), where $A= a/(a+b)$, $C=1/(a+b)$, and $B = \kappa$.
 In terms of understanding the physics of the sources and constraining models that describe the sources, $A$ is the most important parameter since eq.
-(2) implies that $L_j \propto L_{bol}^A ~ M^{(1-A)}$.
-The parameter $A$ may be obtained using best fit parameters to the fundamental plane, or by fitting to eq.
+(2) implies that $L_j \propto L_{bol}^A ~ M^{(1-A)}$ $\propto L_{bol}^A ~ L_{Edd}^{(1-A)}$.
+The parameter $A$ may be obtained using best fit parameters $a$ and $b$, or by fitting to the fundamental line (FL) given by eq.
 (2).
-The value of $A$ obtained from best fit values of $a$ and $b$ are listed in column (7) of Table 1 for nine samples of sources, and all values are consistent within the uncertainties.
+The value of $A$ obtained from the best fit values of $a$ and $b$ are listed in column (7) of Table 1 for nine samples of sources, and all values are consistent within the uncertainties.
 Values of $A$ obtained from eq.
-(2) by fitting directly to dimensionless luminosities are discussed in section 3.
+(2) by fitting directly to Eddington normalized luminosities are discussed in section 3.

-The normalization of the relationship is described by $B$.
+The y-intercept of the FL is described by $B$.
 The value of $B$ may be obtained from $B = \kappa$, which requires values of $C$, $D$, $\rm{log} \kappa_X$ as well as best fit values of $a$, $b$, and $c$.
 To compute $B$, the value of $C$ listed in column (2) of Table 1 is used, as is $D=14.2 \pm 1.0$ obtained as described above.
 To obtain an estimate for $\rm{log}\kappa_X$, the bolometric luminosity of each source with a measured (2-10 keV) X-ray luminosity listed by Merloni et al. (2003) was obtained using eq.
-(21) from Marconi et al. (2004); this indicates a mean value of $\rm{log}\kappa_X = 1.18 \pm 0.03$, which is in good agreement with the value obtained by Ho (2009).
+(21) from Marconi et al. (2004); this indicates a mean value of $\rm{log}\kappa_X = 1.18 \pm 0.03$, or $\kappa_X \simeq 15.1$, which is in good agreement with the value obtained by Ho (2009).
 It is easy to show that propagating the uncertainties of all parameters, the uncertainty of $c$ has an insignificant impact on the uncertainty of $B$, so this term is not included in computing the uncertainty of $B$.
 With these values, $B$ is obtained and listed in column (8) of Table 1.